DanielPollithy/danielpollithy.github.io/_posts/2018-10-28-lstm-toy-examples.md

 ![sin_end.png]({{site.baseurl}}/images/sin_end.png)

-To conclude this experiment.
-I can understand how to end up in a dead end street if the architecture is not chosen apropriately but if the autoencoder is trained in a real autoencoding way then the one latent variable can be used to control the phase displacement of such a sine.
+To conclude this experiment: I can understand how to end up in a dead end street if the architecture is not chosen apropriately.
+But if the autoencoder is trained in a real "autoencoding" way then the one latent variable can be used directly to control the phase displacement of such a sine wave.

 ## Code autoencoder

+Some code snippets for data generation, training and evaluation.

 ### Data generation